Skip to content

 The practitioner sits in kaikyaku with the legs wide apart and straight.

-2. The same movement is performed toward the left leg
+2. the same movement is performed toward the left leg

-3. The sequence is repeated once more
+3. the sequence is repeated once more

 Purpose

-• increase hip mobility
+• increase mobility in the hips

 • develop dynamic flexibility